 Source: Classical literature

-1. Wuti Qingwen Jian (五體清文鑑)or "Five languages compendium".
-A Qing imperial dictionary in Manchu, Mongolian, Uighur, Tibetan and Chinese of 1766.
-Published under the Qianlong emperor.
+2. Wuti Qingwen Jian (五體清文鑑)or "Five Languages Mirror", a Qing imperial dictionary in Manchu, Mongolian, Uighur, Tibetan and Chinese of 1790.
+Commissioned by and published under the Qianlong emperor.
 Page 3284.
 Chapter 21; Clothing and jewelry.

 3. Tongwen Guanghui Quanshu (同文廣彙全書) or "Enlarged and complete dictionary" of 1704.